FP&A Analytical Transformation. Stockholm FP&A Board on how to achieve the leading stage

 As Arthur C. Nielsen, the founder of ACNielsen, said “The price of light is less than the cost of darkness”.
 So, the companies around the globe can continue trying to reduce the cost of their finance departments as percentage of revenue at their own peril, while FP&A at the moment requires investment into people, processes and technology.

-The next Stockholm FP&A Board will gather on 12 October 2017 to discuss another popular subject of Rolling Forecast.
-Before that take the opportunity to join our webinar on FP&A Transformation on 7th June 2017.
+The next Stockholm FP&A Board will gather on 12 October 2017 to discuss another popular subject of Driver Based Planning.
 Stay in touch with our global FP&A community through the FP&A Club LinkedIn Group and the FP&A Trends resource.
 Please do not hesitate to join and to contribute to the discussions, posts, and commentaries.